-Painting and Drawing: Eight images in the primary studio art discipline and two in a second discipline.
+Painting and Drawing: Eight images in the primary studio art medium (either painting or drawing) and two in a second medium.

 Printmaking: Ten to twenty images.

-Sculpture: Twenty images in sculpture, including details, and two or three images in a second discipline.
+Sculpture: Twenty images in sculpture, including details, and two or three images in a second medium.

 No separate application is necessary for scholarships or teaching/research assistantships for either art history or studio art applicants.